subhamukherjee321/beyond_chats_assignment_telegram/README.md

 # BeyondChats Assignment
 ### Assignment from the BeyondChats company completed by 2 days

-This is the clone of Telegram App only the UI with theme change feature User Friendly UI ....
+This is the clone of the Telegram App only the UI with a theme change feature.
+User-Friendly UI with Dark and Light Theme Mode Control.

 ## Tech Stack Used
 * React.js